Liz Bonnin: Personal life

 Bonnin grew up with her older sister Benni, while she said that "I was extremely close to my granny, who passed away in 2003."
 She has moved back to London.
 Bonnin featured on the BBC's Who Do You Think You Are? on 8 December 2016.
 In the programme she traced the ancestry of both her parents on the Caribbean islands of Trinidad and Martinique.

 Bonnin is a role model for EDF Energy's Pretty Curious programme, which is aimed at encouraging teenage girls to study science-based subjects at school.
 She has said in a 2016 interview, "FHM offered me a spread but I said no."

-On 5 January 2021, Bonnin announced that her mother Bonnie Murray had died over the Christmas 2020 period after contracting COVID-19.
+On 5 January 2021, Bonnin announced that her mother had died over the Christmas 2020 period after contracting COVID-19.